Interacting Large Language Model Agents. Interpretable Models and Social Learning: Asymmetric Information Structures of Large Language Model Agents

 If the underlying true probability distribution was a Gaussian, then it can be shown that such a protocol leads to a slowdown of learning~\cite{krishnamurthy2024slowconvergenceinteractingkalman}.
 However, in the case of discrete distributions in which the LLMs learn such a protocol, it leads to collapsing on one of the support points~\cite{shumailov2024ai}; therefore, model collapse in the training of LLMs can be studied using the framework of Bayesian social learning.

 Asynchronous social learning in \bayesianagents\ is motivated by real-time settings like online platforms where there is a stream of data of the order of a hundred thousand every second \cite{liu2024a,10.1145/2623330.2623637,national2013frontiers}.
-Since the LLMs of \bayesianagents\ often take milliseconds to process a query, especially if these are third-party services, sequential Bayesian learning is often not possible.
+Since LLM functionality within an LLMA often requires several milliseconds to a few seconds, especially if these are third-party services, sequential Bayesian learning is often not possible.
 This is true particularly when the \bayesianagents\ are used for tasks that are more sophisticated than just Bayesian inference\cite{li2024personalllmagentsinsights}.